timnat/DifCover/README.md

 ### Quick start
 The DifCover pipeline includes several bash scripts and one C++ program.
 They can be run separately stage by stage, to experiment with parameters, or run in a bulk from run_difcover.sh with predefined in it parameters.
 This section gives an example on how to run entire pipeline.

-INPUT: two coordinate sorted BAM files presenting short read alignments from two samples to the same reference
+INPUT: two coordinate sorted BAM files presenting read alignments (mostly tested on short reads, but can work on long reads too) from two samples to the same reference

 OUTPUT: *.DNAcopyout.upP file with regions of significant coverage difference (p-fragments).
 Format details can be found in the next section.